MohamedBrary/rails_starter_react/README.md

-## Rails 5 Starter Application
+## Rails 5 React Starter Application

-This is a Rails 5 starter application to boost your MVP development.
+This is a Rails 5 starter application with React to boost your MVP development.

 #### What is featured till now: